Pyrrha-Platform/Pyrrha-Database/README.md

 ### IKS (IBM Kubernetes Service)

-Step 1: Sign up for [IBM Cloud](https://cloud.ibm.com/registration) if you don't have an account already.
+Step 1: Sign up for [IBM Cloud](https://cloud.ibm.com/registration) or log in with your existing account.

 Step 2: Create an IBM Kubernetes Cluster (IKS) from the [catalog](https://cloud.ibm.com/kubernetes/catalog/create).